drewp41/PredictingPopularityOnReddit/README.md

 Could look at most popular bi-grams or tri-grams in popular subreddits? (ex. r/AskReddit's top bi-grams might include "what are")\

+What is the best time of day to post to reddit?\

+Is there a correlation between a post title having numbers with the amount of upvotes it recieves?\

 ---
 # Introduction